Particular/docs.particular.net/transports/upgrades/rabbitmq-7to8.md

 ## Invocation of handler code has changed

 The invocation of handler code has changed to use the RabbitMQ async consumer.
 This has implications when it comes to parallel execution of handlers.
+For example synchronous handlers will run sequentially.
-In order to achieve higher parallelism, handlers need to be modified according to [this](/nservicebus/handlers/async-handlers.md) documentation.
+In order to achieve higher parallelism, handlers need to be modified according to the [asynchronous handlers documentation](/nservicebus/handlers/async-handlers.md).